Daniel J. Frey

 They are all of a kind.

-They distribute a legacy of fear.
+They distribute a legacy.

 They learned the lesson of fear from those they respected.